 That is — what Pine and Gilmore call — authenticity.

-Fast forward to present day, and the concept has finally snowballed into a frenzy (in part, credited to Instagram).
+Fast forward to the present day, and the concept has finally snowballed into a frenzy (in part, credited to Instagram).
 These half shopping, half entertainment experiences could be the answer to failing retail stores.
 And while the less-than-catchy term “retailtainment” probably won’t become mainstream, “Instagrammable” already has.

 Shareable moments are happening.
 To the tune of 65,000+ Instagram posts per minute, actually.
 And if you want the awesomeness of your meeting or event to be felt and carried on, you’ll want to make it shareable too.
 So, what constitutes a “shareable” moment?